dkaip/jvulkan-natives-Linux-x86_64/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..</br>
 make -j32 (You may leave out the -j option it just tells make how many cores it may use.)</br> </code>

+In both of these cases the file of interest is <code>libjvulkan-natives-Linux-x86_64.so</code>.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.